 Refer to Great Ocean Road Heritage Touring fact sheet

-Explore Lighthouse Precinct area.
+Explore the Lighthouse Precinct area.
 This is a delightful experience incorporating the Split Point Lighthouse, Bark Hut, Allen Noble Sanctuary, the Memorial Cairn and heritage listed buildings.
-The Lighthouse was built in 1891 and towers 34 metres above the coastline.
 Enjoy the amazing views from the reserve of the Lighthouse.

-The Bark Hut is a replica of a settler’s hut from the 1860’s which was destroyed in the1983 Ash Wednesday bushfires.
+The Bark Hut close by is a replica of a settler’s hut from the 1860’s which was destroyed in the 1983 Ash Wednesday bushfires.
 There is a children’s playground here also.

 This walk is a marked trail commencing at Point Impossible and passing through famous Bells Beach, the Iron Bark Basin, Point Addis, Anglesea, Aireys Inlet and finishing at Fairhaven.
 While the total distance is 44km, the walk consists of several sections of varying lengths to suit your energy level.